SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 - <u>oracle_price_deviation</u> - This metric contains the deviation between an oracle's submitted value and the aggregated on-chain value.
 The labels include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
 - <u>oracle_balance</u> - This metric contains the balance of an oracle for a brand.
 The labels include oracleName, oracle and brand which represent the oracle name, oracle address and the brand respectively.
 - <u>actual_price</u> - This metric contains the actual aggregated value on chain.
 The labels include feed which represents the feed for the price.
+- <u>config_threshold</u> - This metric contains the config deviation threshold for every feed
+- <u>config_heartbeat</u> - This metric contains the config heartbeat for every feed
+- <u>consensus_time_taken</u> - This metric contains the time taken for consensus for the last round which achieved consensus

 <br>
 <div id='constructorMonitormetrics'></div>